 Negative Intermediate Beliefs

-The confluence of SAD and the disruption in self-esteem generate life-consistent negative self-beliefs sustained by cognitive distortions.
+The confluence of SAD and the disruption in self-esteem generate life-consistent negative self-beliefs sustained by cognitively distorted thoughts and behaviors.
 The onset of SAD happens during the development of our intermediate beliefs.
 These establish our attitudes, rules, and assumptions.
 Attitudes refer to our emotions, convictions, and behaviors.
 Rules are the principles or regulations that influence our behaviors.
 Our assumptions are what we believe to be true or real.
 Despite similar core beliefs, we each have varying intermediate beliefs developed by information and experience, e.g., social, cultural, and environmental – the same things that make up our personality.

 Negative Self-Beliefs and Image

 These SAD-induced attitudes, rules, and assumptions result in distorted and maladaptive understandings of the self and the world.
 In psychology, experts present two forms of behavior – adaptive and maladaptive.
 Adaptive behavior is behavior that is positive and functional.
-Maladaptive behaviors are dysfunctional behaviors. that unique characteristic of SAD.
-They distort our perception and we ‘adapt’ negatively (maladapt) to stimuli or situations.
+Maladaptive behaviors distort our perception and we ‘adapt’ negatively (maladapt) to stimuli or situations.
 To analogize, if the room is sunny and welcoming, SAD tells us it is dark and unapproving.